richardreiter/melo-merch/README.md

 ### Known Bugs

-- When a registered user/shopper who's already previously made a purchase and have saved their profile section's details within “Default Delivery Information” in “My Profile” page make a new purchase, for some reason in the checkout page's form their details aren't pre-populating with some of their delivery information.
+- If a registered user/shopper who has previously made a purchase (and who's saved their profile section's details within “Default Delivery Information” in the “My Profile” page) decides to make a new purchase, for some reason in that new purchase's Checkout Page's form their details aren't pre-populating with some of their delivery information.

+### A Note

+- I diligently chose only stock images (though with different dimensions/orientations).
+I was given feedback by my mentor to override Bootstrap's "img-fluid" class' and input a set height (the default height value is auto), to make sure all Bootstrap image cards aligned correctly (as the stock photos have different dimensions/orientations), [this change was implemented](https://github.com/richardreiter/melo-merch/commit/5d8561b8cd790e6f43bbbd7e8a9bb7211cf0cef6), however as a result some product images may seem warped.

 ## Deployment